car hire Spain

 Segovia and La Granja

-Distance from Madrid: 90 kilometres
+Distance from Madrid: 90 km

 Segovia, which stands on a ridge between the Eresma and Clamores rivers, is dominated by its spectacular aqueduct built by the Romans at the end of the 1st century AD, its late Gothic cathedral built in 1525 and the Alcazar, former fortress and royal residence.